28 February 2005

 Conan Doyle created Irene Adler in 1891.
 And comics are still catching up?

-In the superheroine department, things are surprisingly good, especially considering that the primary audience of the genre.
+In the superheroine department, things are a bit better than one might expect, especially considering that the primary audience of the genre.
 You have Wonder Woman together with Superman and Batman among the Big Three characters.
 The X-Men are pretty badly misnamed, as just about half of the characters to fill out the X-Roster over the years have been women, including many of the most beloved and interesting of them: Storm, Rogue, Jean Grey in her many variations, plus pretty cool second-stringers like Kitty Pryde, Jubliee, Dazzler, and a zillion others.
 In fact, many of the most interesting second-stringers in the superhero biz are women: Black Canary, the Wasp, Black Widow, and the coolest of the many Captain Marvels.
 Don't forget the simply sensational She-Hulk, who isn't quite as silly a character as she sounds.

 And if you're up for a visit to the rarefied air I breathe with the snarky Brits, there's a feast.
 Warren Ellis gives us a bunch of nifty superheroines, the best of them being Jakita Wagner ... or maybe Jenny Sparks, who could probably defeat the whole soddin' Justice League while nursing a hangover from the night before.
 And I can't let this pass without mentioning Alan Moore more than atoning for his two Silk Spectres with the magnificent Promethea.